sylviaBajra/FirstProject/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project seems like its working.

 Contents
 --------